top of page

 Our goal is to empower up to 100 young Afghan women with the ability to take advantage of online educational resources.
 Doing so not only requires confidence in using basic English but also confidence in finding and accessing online programs.
 This, in turn, requires reliable on-the-ground technological support.

-Our Mission
+Our Values

-Our Programs
+Our Approach

 We provide Afghanistan-based online English language instruction to young women aged 16 and above.
 Because the research shows that learning from other second-language learners is especially effective, our classes are taught by qualified Afghan instructors.
 Furthermore, an accurate assessment of each student’s current English literacy level as well as an understanding of her personal goals for using English help ensure her personal commitment and our effective assistance.